Early Life and Education

 Philanthropy

-Robert Ziff is committed to philanthropy and has donated to education, healthcare, and environmental conservation.
-He established the Robert D. Ziff Professorship of Law at Cornell Law School in 2008 and endowed the Robert B. Kent Public Interest Fund at Cornell in 2017.
+Robert Ziff is actively involved in philanthropy.
+He donated $2 million to the Harvard University men's hockey program in 1998 and established the Robert D. Ziff Professorship of Law at Cornell Law School in 2008.
+He also made financial contributions to Republican legislators who supported gay marriage.
+In 2017, he endowed the Robert B. Kent Public Interest Fund at Cornell in honor of his law school professor.